cmgoffena13/etl-watcher-sdk/docs/guides/watermark_management.rst

 Accessing Watermarks
 --------------------

-You can access the watermarks for your pipelines by using the WatcherExecutionContext.
+You can access the watermarks for your pipelines by using the WatcherContext.

 .. code-block:: python

-    from watcher import Watcher, PipelineConfig, WatcherExecutionContext
+    from watcher import Watcher, PipelineConfig, WatcherContext

     watcher = Watcher("https://api.watcher.example.com")